leh-ladakh-to-kargil-bike-trip

 • Winter: It is not recommended to take a bike trip from Kargil to Leh in winters due to heavy snowfall as the roads are closed at this time and it becomes unsafe due to unpredictable weather conditions like avalanches, snowfall etc.

-8. Mulbekh Monastery: Primarily known for the rock carved statue of Maitreya Buddha, also called Future Buddha.
+4. Mulbekh Monastery: Primarily known for the rock-carved statue of Maitreya Buddha, also called Future Buddha.
 The Mulbekh Monastery is a notable stop for travelers passing between Leh and Kargil.
-Further, this monastery is revered and considered sacred by Buddhists and locals as it has been there for more than 800 years.
+Further, this monastery is revered and considered sacred by Buddhists and locals, as it has been there for more than 800 years.

-9. Munshi Aziz Bhatt Museum: Munshi Aziz Bhat is a prominent trader on the ancient Silk Route, a key figure in Kargil’s history and the founder of Munshi Aziz Bhat Museum.
-The museum was built in 2005 and showcases a rich collection of artefacts related to the Silk Route trade and Central Asian culture.
+5. Munshi Aziz Bhatt Museum: Munshi Aziz Bhat was a prominent trader on the ancient Silk Route, a key figure in Kargil’s history, and the founder of the Munshi Aziz Bhat Museum.
+The museum was built in 2005 and showcases a rich collection of artifacts related to the Silk Route trade and Central Asian culture.

-11. Lamayuru Monastery: The Lamayuru Monastery, also called Yuru Monastery, is popular for its “lunar” landscape or the “moonscape” for the tourists.
-The destination is a Tibetan monastery situated on Srinagar-Leh highway.
+6. Lamayuru Monastery: The Lamayuru Monastery, also called Yuru Monastery, is popular for its “lunar” landscape, or the "moonscape," for the tourists.
+The destination is a Tibetan monastery situated on the Srinagar-Leh highway.
 The monastery is home to 150 permanent monks and hosts two annual masked dance festivals when all monks from the surrounding gompas gather together to pray.

-12. Aryan Valley: Another popular destination which you must definitely visit includes Aryan Valley known for its tales of pregnancy tourism.
-When here you can uncover the warm hospitality of Brokpa homestays, shop for organic products and handicrafts, dwell yourself in the delicious Brokpa cuisine, trekking, and nature walks.
+7. Aryan Valley: Another popular destination that you must definitely visit includes Aryan Valley known for its tales of pregnancy tourism.
+When here, you can uncover the warm hospitality of Brokpa homestays, shop for organic products and handicrafts, immerse yourself in the delicious Brokpa cuisine, go trekking, and take nature walks.

 Get exclusive travel insights & updates into your inbox!